daniel-rusu/pods4k/immutable-arrays/README.md

 #### With Build Functions

-We can use build functions when we don't know the resulting size in advance.
-This is more efficient than accumulating values in a collection and converting that to an immutable array.
+Use build functions for unknown sizes — they're more efficient than collecting elements in a mutable list.

 ```kotlin
 // Creates generic ImmutableArray<Person>